deruke/dfirth-labs/Labs/kape-evidence-collection/kape-evidence-collection.md

 ## KAPE Artifact Collection

+### Note that this lab is optional and is provided for in case the student wants to collect their own KAPE data from a disk image.

 This lab will demonstrate how to mount a raw disk image on a Windows host and use the Kroll Artifact Parser (KAPE) to collect and parse forensic artifacts.
 KAPE can collect evidence from a live disk or a mounted image.

 A raw disk image is a bit for bit copy of a physical disk, typically created with the Linux utility dd, but is common with other forensics software.
 You will likely encounter raw disk images in your DFIRTH career.